i-Series - Features

 ACTO Method Migration Support Function

 Migrating a test method (analytical conditions or method) from one instrument to another while obtaining the same chromatogram can be a challenging process.
-The i-Series is designed with the same internal system volumes as previous Shimadzu systems and competitor systems to ensure system compatibility, and data reproducibility.
-An Analytical Condition Transfer and Optimization (ACTO) function also adjusts gradient start time automatically, hence analyst can make adjustments to separations obtained by gradient analysis easily.
+The i-Series is designed with the same internal system volumes as previous Shimadzu systems and competitor systems to ensure system compatibility and data reproducibility.
+An Analytical Condition Transfer and Optimization (ACTO) function also adjusts gradient start time automatically, so analysts can make adjustments to separations obtained by gradient analysis easily.

 i-PDeA II Peak Deconvolution Function

 Tools to Help in Dealing with Difficult Separations

 The i-PDeA II peak deconvolution function uses a multivariate curve resolution alternating least squares (MCR-ALS) method to enable qualitative and quantitative analysis of peaks not fully separated by the column.
 The i-PDeA II can also be used to check the purity of target peaks.
 (Only available when using a PDA detector and LabSolutions.)

 Simple in Operation

 The user interface replicates the system flow channel and is used to visually check the operating status of the system.
 Method editing can also be performed from the same screen.
 With its intuitive design, even users who are completely new to liquid chromatography can navigate the user interface with minimal training.

 Reading a QR Code® shown on the touch panel directs the user to a website with instructional videos on maintenance.
 This feature helps improve system availability and increases efficiency.